SuperMechaCow/kroller/app/goals.md

 ## Bugs:
 - "Upgrade" units do not merge models (Plagueburst crawler and imperial gaurd infantry)
+- Does not show three profiles if degrading unit has a seperate table for degrading.
 - Daemons do not display detachments or statagems (no error)
-- Tau bracketing models with drones
+- Tau degrading models with drones
 - Tau drone no weapons
 - Tau model bracket in [] and not ()
 - fix wahalinks (some 'http' and some '/who40ken')